Prithvidhar/CSE4334_FinalProject/README.md

 # CSE4334_FinalProject
 This is an experiment to see which algorithm is the best for image classification.
 It turned out to be CNN.
 ## Deployment instructions
 To deploy my model copy and paste the following code into a notebook.
-You should first run the main notebook to receive a .pt file that contains the weight and biases of my model
+You should first run the main notebook to receive a .pt file that contains the weights and biases of my model
 ```python
 import torch.nn as nn